pimcore/pimcore/docs/Development_Documentation/00_Overview/_index.md

  first.
 If you are new to the Zend Framework or the ZF MVC you can read about [controller](http://framework.zend.com/manual/1.12/en/zend.controller.html) in Zend Framework manual.
-With this knowledge learning pimcore will be much easier.
+With this knowledge learning Pimcore will be much easier.

 In addition to that, Pimcore can also be executed in a headless way and therefore integrated into any environment.